 Nonetheless, with the sun just starting to filter through the surrounding oak trees, it was an idyllic finale for an undeniably interesting day.
 But aside from learning about my favourite food’s journey from farm to table, this experience was a great way to explore a little-known area of a country that in recent years has become a go-to gastronomy destination.

-Sure, you can venture into one of the local tapas bars and sample the goods, but this trip delivers a unique culinary adventure for the more curious foodie out there.
+Sure, you can venture into one of the local tapas bars and sample the goods, but holidays to Extremadura delivers a unique culinary adventure for the more curious foodie out there.
 There’s just one basic holiday essential: you have to really like ham.

 * Rebecca went on behalf of My Travel Monkey as a guest of Extremadura Tourism.
 All her opinions are her own